Otaku-Projects/ReportEngine/README.md

 P.S

-The front end JS libraries feature is limited and can't satify my needs compare to the library which is based on c# in my observation.
+In observation, the front-end JS libraries feature is limited and can't satisfy my needs compared to the library which is based on c#.
-If you want a lite and the simplest report read/write function, just check out below listed library, those were not included in this project becuase this project is not focus on the report read/write in front end.
+If you want a lite and the simplest report read/write function, just check out the below JavaScript/TypeScript listed library, those were not included in this project because this project is not focusing on the report read/write in front-end.

 - parallax/jsPDF (write pdf)
 - mozilla/pdf.js (read pdf)
 - SheetJS (read/write excel)

 # Demo
-***Before you run (F5) on Visual Studio, make sure you read the "Installation" and completed the "Configuration"***
+***Before you run (F5) on Visual Studio, make sure you read the "Installation" and complete the "Configuration"***
 <br><br>
 **If you want to test the Crystal Report**